Sif Mons

-Sif Mons is an active shield volcano located in Eistla Regio on Venus.
-It has a diameter of 500 km and a height of 2.2 km.
-The volcano is one of the few identified active extraterrestrial volcanoes, having last erupted between 1990 and 1992.
+Sif Mons is a large shield volcano located in western Eistla Regio, a highland region on Venus.
+It is composed of a main volcanic structure with a 40 km wide summit caldera surrounded by an outer apron of lava flows 1200 km in diameter.
+It rises about 2 km from its base.
+It is one of a few extraterrestrial volcanoes where signs of ongoing volcanic activity have been observed, with candidate eruptions in 1990 and 1992.
 It is named after the Norse goddess Sif; the name Sif Mons was officially adopted by the International Astronomical Union (IAU) in 1982.